 B.S. in Liberal Studies - Professional Studies

-The Liberal Studies program offers student-designed, interdisciplinary majors that provide an alternative to traditional baccalaureate degrees in specific academic areas.
-The Liberal Studies majors are intended to broaden the student's intellectual understanding and professional skills through a well-rounded, yet flexible degree program that combines courses in the areas of science, humanities, behavioral science, and the arts.
+The Liberal Studies - Arts and Humanities and Liberal Studies - Science and Mathematics majors are intended to broaden the student's intellectual understanding and professional skills through a well-rounded, yet flexible degree program that combines courses in the areas of science, humanities, behavioral science, and the arts.
 The result is a curriculum that is suited to the individual student's personal academic and career goals.

 After completing at least 30 credits, and after achieving a minimum GPA of 2.00, the student may request an interview with the director of the appropriate program for the purpose of planning a curriculum in one of the available tracks.
 Students may enter the Liberal Studies program from other majors of the University, or as transfers from other colleges, by the same process and by meeting the same requirements.
 It is University policy that no student, whether currently enrolled at West Chester or attempting to be admitted from another university, is permitted to enroll in the liberal studies arts and sciences, and science and mathematics programs after earning 80 credits.
 There is no limit on semester hours for students entering the professional studies track.

 Three separate baccalaureate programs are available.
 The Bachelor of Arts in Liberal Studies - Arts and Humanities is designed for students interested in a well-rounded education emphasizing courses in the liberal arts.
 The Bachelor of Science in Liberal Studies - Science and Mathematics allows students to pursue courses in four different scientific disciplines, while also incorporating liberal arts courses to create a broad curriculum.
-The Bachelor of Science in Liberal Studies - Professional Studies provides students the capability to design a career-centered curriculum that may not be available at the University.
-The course of study includes the student's selection of two academic minors, one of which must be a program offered by one of the four professional colleges (Business and Public Management, Education and Social Work, Health Sciences, or Arts and Humanities).
+The Bachelor of Science in Liberal Studies - Professional Studies provides students the opportunity to design an individualized, career-centered curriculum that may not be otherwise available at the University.
+The course of study includes the student's selection of two academic minors, one of which must be from a select list of professionally-oriented minors, most of which come from the Colleges of Business and Public Management, Education and Social Work, and Health Sciences.